umdenes100/TankArduinoLibrary/README.md

 To download this library, click on the blue **Download** button on the right.
 Make sure the file is unzipped and move it to the arduino libraries folder (Documents->Arduino->libraries).[1]
 You must have Arduino IDE version 1.5.0 or above.
 The most current version of Arduino IDE can be downloaded from the [Arduino website](https://www.arduino.cc/en/Main/Software).

-[^1] If this does not worl, you can extract the library inside the Arduino IDE(Sketch->Include Library->Add .ZIP Library...).
+[^1] If this does not work, you can extract the library inside the Arduino IDE (Sketch->Include Library->Add .ZIP Library...).

 ![Image of IDE](https://github.com/umdenes100/TankArduinoLibrary/blob/master/img/Arduino_Library_Setup.png)